First published Mar 2, 2022. Last update: May 4, 2023.

-- One more context that heavily influences our behaviour: is it a category you buy frequently (like milk 9.3 times per month in your nearest local store) or a category you buy every 5 years (like refrigerator).
+- One more context that heavily influences our behavior: is it a category you buy frequently (like milk 9.3 times per month in your nearest local store) or a category you buy every 5 years (like refrigerator)?

 4) The case of buying milk showed us how fragmented the needs of the customer in the digital age are.
-By logically splitting the branching in a hierarchical way, we can easily get to the tiny segments that the retailer can no longer viably fulfill.
+By logically hierarchically splitting the branching, we can easily get to the tiny segments that the retailer can no longer viably fulfill.

 A fresh article published by a consultant and shopper marketing expert Mike Anthony can further substantiate the problems of the CDT as a merchandising tool.
 In his well-thought-out practitioner’s view, he points out some of the key issues.